redteaminfra/redteam-infra/puppet/README.md

 * User changing keys
 * User changing name

-## IPTables

-Homebase has a set of iptables rules to prevent new outbound connections to <victim.target> DMZ IP space.
-This is designed to prevent an opsec mistake of running an exploit or scan from homebase.
-Users should instead use one of the proxy boxes for attack traffice.

-## OPSEC

-This module is applied to homebase to prevent it from being able to do anything outbound to your companies IP address space.

-The IPs in this module should all of the CIDR ranges your company uses.
-Consult an ASN record or your companies internal documentation for this information.

-## Logging

-Logging is being done with an elastic stack running on elk-vpc.
-This is provisioned in two ways.
-Because we aren't using puppet librarian we needed a way to have modules supported from the forge.
-These are installed in the shell provisioner stage and then utilized in the site manifests.
-ELK server will have Kibana and Elastic while all other machines in the VPC ship logs to it with logstash.

-## Natlas

-Natlas will spin up an [natlas instance](https://github.com/natlas/natlas) for port scanning.
-It includes an nmap-agent and an natlas systemd service.

-There are two modules, one for the server and one for the agent in `natlasserver` and `natlasagent`

-## IRC

-IRC will stand up a very minimal miniircd IRC Server.
-IRC default listens on port 6667.
-A sed command is used to ensure s.bind() is on localhost.

-## Homebase tools

-A small collection of packages that are useful for homebase operations.

-## Unattended Upgrades

-Manages a file that ought to keep unattended upgrades working and installs the packages

-## Etherpad

-Stands up a local instance of Etherpad for collaborative note-taking.

-Etherpad is on 127.0.0.1:9001 and is locally forwarded with SSH

-## Mollyguard

-Installs the `mollyguard` package to force typing in the hostname to avoid accidental reboots.

 ## Tinyproxy

 Installs [tinyproxy](https://tinyproxy.github.io/) on the proxies.
 This is a very simple http proxy that allows 192.168.0.0/16 to use it.
 All ports are available for CONNECT, so you can effectively use this as an arbitrary tcp proxy.
 Using depends on application, but in general, environment variables will do for most tools: